Research in Addiction Medicine Scholars (RAMS) Program Application

 (3) A letter of nomination from your Fellowship Program Director, detailing the percentage of time in fellowship dedicated to research, and

-(4) A letter of support from a mentor: a faculty member who will assist in incorporating addiction issues into clinical research.
-This ought to be uploaded by your mentor during the online application process.
+(4) Ensure that your mentor completes the online mentor application.
 Note: If your Fellowship Program Director is also your mentor, please have this stated in just one letter.

 (5) Certificate(s) of completion of human subject research training.
 If you do not have this at time of application, upon admission you will be required to take a training prior to the Boston Retreat.